 Waterford’s Protestant Church history is one of evolution through the years as the village grew with a diverse set of immigrants.
 There were several ethnic-based protestant groups that preferred to worship within the norms of their immigrant culture.
 However, it takes a considerable number of parishioners with similar spiritual needs to financially support and maintain the clergy, while calling the worship headquarters a church.

-The origins of the Congregational Church date back to 1851 when the Waterford church was organized.
-Levi Barnes was the exhorter.
+The origins of the Waterford Congregational Church date back to 1851 when the Waterford church was organized.
 For the first two years, meetings were held in the Chapman home.
-In 1853, Chapman donated land, which was called the Village Green (located at the current High School site).
+In 1853, Chapman again donated land, this time for a church, in the area known as the Village Green (located at the current High School site).
 The church was completed in 1857 at a cost of $3500.
 Rev. Snow was the first pastor for 10 years, followed by Rev. Stevens in 1867, various others over the next six years, followed by Rev. Clapp in 1876 for two more years.
-By 1879, the society had dwindled and could no longer afford the services of a pastor.10
+By 1879, the society had dwindled and could no longer afford the services of a pastor.10 Today, the closest Congregational Church is in Rochester, established in 1841.

 A description of the church follows and was located just west of the brick schoolhouse – see map insert above.

-Ca. 1870’s Picture of West Main Street with Insert Enlargement
+C. 1870’s Picture of West Main Street with Insert Enlargement.
+Wisconsin Digital Collection.

 The Congregationalists held their services on Sunday morning and the Methodists in the afternoon.